rushad7/control-toolbox/docs/rep.rst

 Here, A,B,C,D are ndarrays.

-.. note:: Although you can define a system in any of the above form, few features are suited only for a particular representation.
-Therefore, if a particular method is needed and is not provided for the given system, you need to convert the system model first using the `convert2TF()` or `convert2SS()` method.
-Direct support for these methods will be added in a future update.
+.. note:: A system can be defined by any of the two representations above.
+If a particular method is needed but is not provided for the given system representation (which is unlikely), you can convert the system model to the desired representation using the `convert2TF()` or `convert2SS()` method.